 67:61:09:02.
 Sanitation and safety standards.
-Each residential program shall meet the sanitation and safety standards for food service in chapter 44:02:07.
-An agency that provides dietary services by agreement or contract with a second party shall ensure that the provider has demonstrated compliance with chapter 44:02:07, by passing an annual, documented sanitation inspection conducted by the Department of Health.
+Each residential program shall meet the sanitation and safety standards for food service, as set forth in chapter 44:02:07.
+An agency that provides dietary services, by agreement or contract with a second party, shall ensure that the provider of dietary services has demonstrated compliance with chapter

+44:02:07, by passing an annual, documented sanitation inspection conducted by the

+Department of Health.

-Law Implemented: SDCL 34-20A-27(1)(4)(6), 34-20A-44.
+Law Implemented: SDCL 1-36-25, 34-20A-27(1)(4)(6), 34-20A-44.

 67:61:10:01.
 Safety and sanitation plan.
-For each setting in which the agency provides services, there shall be a health, safety, sanitation, and disaster plan that ensures the health and safety of the individuals served.
-The plan shall include:
+For each setting in which where the agency provides services, there-shall must be a health, safety, sanitation, and disaster plan that ensures the health and safety of the individuals served.
+The plan-shall must include:

-(1) Specific procedures for responding to medical emergencies;
+(1) Specific procedures Procedures for responding to medical emergencies;